-- Debt instruments at amortized cost. - Equity instruments at FVOCI, with no recycling of gains or losses to the consolidated statement of profit or loss on derecognition. - Financial assets at fair value through profit or loss.
+- Debt instruments at amortized cost.

+- Equity instruments at FVOCI, with no recycling of gains or losses to the consolidated statement of profit or loss on derecognition.

+- Financial assets at FVTPL.

 Debt instruments at amortized costs

 A financial asset is measured at amortized cost if it meets both of the following conditions: